NextGenSec-Github/AI.ML-Security/Resources/AI Security Resources.md

 - **[OWASP ML Security Top 10](https://owasp.org/www-project-machine-learning-security-top-10/)** - Delivers an overview of the top 10 security issues of machine learning systems.

+- **[OWASP LLM Security Top 10](https://owasp.org/www-project-top-10-for-large-language-model-applications/)** - The OWASP Top 10 for Large Language Model Applications project aims to educate developers, designers, architects, managers, and organizations about the potential security risks when deploying and managing Large Language Models (LLMs).